 If you’re trying to decide if you need renters insurance, protecting your stuff is one of the biggest reasons to get a policy.
-When your items are damaged or destroyed, you can receive help repairing or replacing them.
+When your items get damaged or destroyed, you can receive help repairing or replacing them.

 You can’t always prevent some situations, such as a burst pipe, break-in, or fire.
 If there’s a fire in the rental, your landlord’s policy will likely cover the damage to the structure.
 Meanwhile, your renters insurance will help you replace your damaged possessions.